 This article explains the mechanics of Video to Audio (henceforth referred to as V to A) and Audio to Video (A to V) partition connections, along with the considerations required for the transmission of supported audio formats (mono, stereo, 5.1, 7.1).

-Audio partitions only transmit and receive audio channels.
-To receive and transmit audio to/from Video partitions, there are special Partition connectors called 'Audio to Video TX' and 'Video to Audio RX'.
+Audio partitions only transmit and receive audio channels, not any video streams.
+To receive and transmit audio channels with Video partitions, there are special Partition connectors named 'Audio to Video TX' and 'Video to Audio RX'.
 Initialization dialog asks for the stream format, 'Mono', 'Stereo', '5.1' and '7.1'.
 These connectors are listed with other types of Partition connectors under 'Specialty Blocks' in the Audio Object Toolbar.

 Up/Down-mixing audio formats